 This isn’t the first time that the Giants and Jets shared a stadium in New Jersey together.
 Before, they both were located in the former Giants Stadium, which was located right next to Metlife Stadium before it was demolished.
 Unlike the previous stadium where the Giants were the greater of the two tenants, both teams own MetLife Stadium, 50/50.
 The idea for the illuminated outer shell came from the Allianz Arena in Munich, Germany that also happened to share two football teams, albeit association football, which in the US is referred to as soccer.
 In 2010, it was announced that Super Bowl XLVIII, set to take place on Feb.
 2, 2014, will happen in none other than the Metlife Stadium.
 As it is such a high-profile event, parking in Metlife Stadium will get harder to come by as the date approaches.
 Since the developers could never agree on a proposal for a roof for Metlife Stadium, the Super Bowl will take place in what could be extremely cold weather.
 The NFL has never had a cold-weather Super Bowl before, such that the possibly frigid temperatures caused rumors that the Half-Time Show would be cancelled, though the league has stated that the show must go on.
 No matter if it is freezing outside or not, trying to find Super Bowl Parking spot (or even parking for a regular game) is enough to send chills down any fan’s spine.
 Like the offensive lineman barreling through his opponents, ParkWhiz can solve this problem and help you score a worry-free game.

-By making use of Parkwhiz, you can reserve a spot close to the glowing stadium for around the cost of a few ice-cold beers or an authentic t-shirt.
-After you reserve it, all you have to do is print out your parking pass and bring it with you to the Metlife Stadium parking lot.
+After you reserve your spot on ParkWhiz, all you have to do is print out your parking pass and bring it with you to the Metlife Stadium parking lot.
 While the visiting team’s fans have to hunt for parking, you will already have it taken care of, thanks to ParkWhiz.